kobolabs/epub-spec/README.md

 Custom text colors for highlighting are not currently supported on Android.
 However, custom text colors for highlighting is possible on iOS.
 The iOS app uses the CSS class ‘kobo-smil-highlight’ to color highlighted text.
 So, by adding that class to the CSS plus a color declaration, the color of the highlighted text on the app can be customized.

-### Image-Based FXL reader
+### Image-Based FXL Reader

-The Kobo Android and iOS platforms will render FXL ePubs that meet certain criteria with an image-based fixed layout reader.
+The Kobo Android and iOS platforms will render FXL ePubs that meet certain criteria with an image-based Fixed Layout reader.
 This reader features significantly faster panning, zooming, and page-turns than the standard one.
 Designed to enhance the reading experience of comics, it works for any FXL ePubs composed entirely of images.

 **ePubs that meet the following criteria will be displayed with the image-based reader on Kobo’s iOS and Android platforms**:

-1. The content is fixed-layout.
+1. The content is Fixed Layout.
 2. The ePub does not contain SMIL content.
 3. An image must be available for each spine item.
 Spine items are inspected for images using these rules — and each spine item must contain one of the following formats:
 <ul>